The Land of Forestfulness

 The Land of Forestfulness sheds light on the forest and forest culture from six perspectives.
 Forest nature highlights the forest as a complex ecosystem that functions without people.
 Green gold examines the forest as a raw material reserve for humans.
 Lifeblood tells the story of the mental well-being and health that the forest provides to people, without forgetting its economic value or the well-being of the forests themselves.
 Forest folk describes the significance of the forest in shaping Finnishness and identity.
 Valued forest initiates a discussion on values.
 What does the forest mean to us and other species?
 Forest work reveals the forest-related work, forestry professions and forestry.

-Special exhibition
+Special exhibitions

 Guided tours